cviezel/Discord-Roll-Competition-Bot/README.md

-!enter to enter the draw.
+!rollenter to enter the draw.

-!startroll to determine the victor.
+!rollstart to determine the victor.

-!clear to reset the entries.
+!rollclear to reset the entries.